LSPE-CNU/ECO-ANA_Techno-Economic-Analysis-Tool-for-Chemical-Processes/README.md

      ```
      <br />

-- Known limitation  <br />
-The `Garrett` model is included in the source code but is currently not functional (an internal issue in how the process lookup table is accessed causes it to fail); this is planned to be fixed in an upcoming release.
-All other models (`Hill`, `Guthrie`, `Timms`, `Petley`, `Lange 1`, `Lange 2`) have been verified to work as documented above.

 <br />

 3. `ecoana.capconv()`
-     `capconv()` is a Python module that converts a known capital cost from one capital-cost category to another (for example, from purchased equipment cost to total capital investment), using a factor-based (Lang-factor style) method.
+     `capconv()` is a Python module that converts a known capital cost from one capital-cost category to another (for example, from purchased equipment cost to total capital investment), using a factor-based method.
      This is useful when a cost is known at one project stage but a different stage is needed for the techno-economic analysis.

      The library currently implements the factor method of:
-     > *Peters and Timmerhaus* — capital cost factors classified by process type (`Fluid`, `Solids-fluid`, `Solid`).
+     > *Peters and Timmerhaus*: M. S. Peters, K. D. Timmerhaus (1968), "Plant Design and Economics for Chemical Engineers" (2nd ed.)
      >
-     > *Please add the full literature reference for this model here, in the same citation style as the `eqpcomo()` models above.*

  <br />

    - Function Interface    <br />